Recession, Libor, Facebook punish Europe's banks

 One bright spot is that banks have remained in the black, in contrast to the darkest days of 2008/09.
 Deutsche Bank may need to raise capital, some analysts reckon, but there appears unlikely to be an immediate industry-wide dash for cash.

 But even banks that are performing relatively well are struggling to regain investors' trust.
-Solid results from HSBC, Europe's biggest bank, on Monday were overshadowed by its $2 billion hit to cover fines and mis-selling.
+Solid results from HSBC (HSBA.L), Europe's biggest bank, on Monday were overshadowed by its $2 billion hit to cover fines and mis-selling.

 (Writing by Steve Slater; Additional reporting by Sinead Cruise, Arno Schuetze, Sonya Dowsett; Editing by David Stamp)